puppetlabs/puppetlabs-peadm/documentation/classification.md

 * PE Legacy Compiler Group A
 * PE Legacy Compiler Group B

-The configuration applied in each group looks as follows:
+The configuration applied in each group appears as follows:

 ### PE Primary A